mikigom/mikigom.github.io/index.md

 * Method for detecting object, application, 10-2021-0168545
 * Method to detect object, application, 10-2021-0135451
 * Method for data clustering, application, 10-2020-0107206

+### About Project Information
+Due to confidentiality provisions related to the nature of the field, I cannot disclose the outline of the project to the public.